Eastside, Birmingham: Construction begins

-The first part of the plan to be implemented was the demolition of a large elevated road junction called Masshouse Circus and the Inner Ring Road to clear land for development.
-This was part of a larger plan to remove sections of the Inner Ring Road.
-Masshouse Circus had restricted development out of the east of the city due to its proximity and size resulting in it receiving the name "concrete collar".
-A bid for money from the European Regional Development Fund was successful and this allowed the demolition of Masshouse Circus possible.
-This area is now being developed with the construction of highrise apartment and office blocks with one block complete and another under construction.
-Other buildings completed in the area include the New Technology Institute, completed in 2006, and also the refurbishment of Island House into a base for a redevelopment company.
-Matthew Boulton College also built a new major facility in 2005 and overlooks the Masshouse site.
-Both Matthew Boulton College and the New Technology Institute were the first buildings to be built on what will be the Learning and Leisure Zone.
-Developments on the established Aston University campus included a new Academy of Life Sciences, a 22m extension to Aston Business School and a 215 million student residences project on campus.
-These developments maintained green spaces, trees and water features on campus.
+The first part of the plan to be implemented was the demolition in 2002 of a large elevated road junction called Masshouse Circus to make space for redevelopment.
+Masshouse Circus was part of the Inner Ring Road, which had become a "concrete collar" stifling expansion of the city centre.
+A bid for money from the European Regional Development Fund was successful and this helped make the demolition possible.
+Matthew Boulton College had a new major facility built in 2005 overlooking the Masshouse site, and the New Technology Institute was completed in 2006; the first new buildings in a Learning and Leisure Zone.
+Developments on the established Aston University campus included a new Academy of Life Sciences, a £22m extension to Aston Business School and a £215 million student residences project.
+The campus development retained green spaces, trees and water features.
+By February 2007, the first residents had moved into a newly built apartment block at Masshouse.
+Edwardian Island House was refurbished into a base for a redevelopment company.